expresspigeon/blog/src/content/kb/webforms/regular-web-forms.md

-# Build A Custom Email Subscription Form In Minutes
+# Build a Custom Email Subscription Form in Minutes

 A webform or a subscription form is used to collect email addresses of visitors on your site.
 A good subscription form is essential to growing your email list.

 Building a custom subscription form creates an entry point for users to opt-in to an email newsletter.

-## Building an subscription form
+## Building an Subscription Form

 Navigate to "Subscriptions" in the main menu.